Prag8855/aab/content/guides/job-notice-period.md

 If you have unused vacation days, your employer can force you to use them.
 You can also transfer unused vacation days to your next employer with an *[[Urlaubsbescheinigung]]*.

+If you still have unused vacation day when your employment ends, your employer must pay you for them.[^17]

 **[Vacation days when you change jobs ➞](/guides/vacation-days#if-you-change-jobs)**

 [^1]: [§622 Abs.
 3 BGB](https://www.gesetze-im-internet.de/bgb/__622.html)